Our smart meter failed over the weekend which resulted in being without gas for nearly 24hrs? Can OVO provide answers to the questions below?

 As you had pay-monthly meters previously, it's perfectly possible to get another smart gas credit meter installed.
 We just need to book it in as a gas-only smart meter exchange, rather than an emergency appointment.
 I'm not sure why the engineer advised you that they were carrying smart meters but unable to install one.
 We'll have to look into this.

 I think the best course of action would be to have a look at what's happened on your account so far.
-Drop the team on Facebook or Twitter a message including your account number, full name and DoB and we can take it from there.
+Drop the team on Facebook or Twitter a message including your account number, full name and DoB and we can take it from there or on webchat via the Help Centre.
 We can raise this to the Complaints team if necessary.